Ravid12/Creation-Script/README.md

 # Creation-Script
 An installation script to be run on new computers for personal use.

+## How to use
+1. Open Powershell in administrator mode
+2. Open Script
+3. Enter: ``` set-executionpolicy remotesigned ``` into powershell
+4. Run script

 ## Installer
 To edit / change installed applications, edit the following in the script: